FrancoisAouad/FrancoisAouad/README.md

 * Email: francois.j.aouad@outlook.com
 * LinkedIn: [FrancoisAouad](linkedin.com/in/francoisaouad)

-🌱 I’m currently on a mission to learn German!
-Learning the language has always been a goal of mine, and I'm currently leveling up my skills and knowledge to become a Deutsch mastermind 🇩🇪!
-Ich werde mein Bestes geben!

-☁️ I'd love to share a quote that a friend once shared with me during our university days.
-It has been a constant source of inspiration for me, and I hope it resonates with my fellow programmers reading this as well:
+*

-Programming is not just a craft; it's an art form.
+☁️ Programming is not just a craft; it's an art form.
 Languages and frameworks serve as the brushes and palette for a skilled artist to create their masterpiece.